-- Approve and review the Compliance Policy whenever necessary.
+- Approve and review the Compliance Policy, as necessary.

-- Ensure adequate dissemination of standards of integrity and ethical conduct as part of the Company’s culture.
+– Ensure adequate dissemination of standards of integrity, ethical conduct and compliance as part of the Company’s culture.

 - Ensure that corrective measures are taken when compliance failures are identified.

-- Ensure proper management and dissemination of the Compliance Policy to all employees and relevant third-party service providers.
+- Ensure proper management and the recurring application of the Compliance Policy, as well as its dissemination to all employees and relevant third-party service providers.

 VII.
 Additional Documentation

-- Internal standards constantly improved, approved by the competent authorities, and made available to all employees.
+- Internal regulations constantly improved, approved by the competent levels and made available to all employees;

 - Policy on Corporate Risk Management and Internal Controls;